lynchaj/duodyne/18 processor.65816, V1.0/README.md

 * Add Jumper from U20 pin 15 to U20 pin 11
 * Add Jumper from U20 pin 18 to U20 pin 7

+V1.3
+* R15 incorrectly ties M1 to GND.
+Do not populate the GND side of this resistor, but instead solder that side to the nearest VCC pin.

 # BOM